How to file for unemployment?

 What is the maximum and minimum benefit?

-The Regular Unemployment Benefit maximum is $350 plus the maximum $600 from the Pandemic Unemployment Assistance for a total of $950 weekly.
+The Regular Unemployment Benefit maximum in North Carolina is $350 per week plus the maximum $600 from the Pandemic Unemployment Assistance for a total of $950.

-The minimum Regular Unemployment Benefit varies based on amount in your regular base period.
+The minimum unemployment benefit varies based on the amount in your regular base period.
+In South Carolina, unemployment benefits range from $42 to $326 a week, before taxes.

 If I am a self-employed worker or independent contractor – can I apply for unemployment insurance?